Bryan Leturgez

 Bryan Robert Leturgez (born August 3, 1962) is an American football player, track and field athlete and bobsledder who competed from 1988 to 1998.

 Biography

 A native of Indiana, he was born in Terre Haute.
 His mother and father were in the education field and moved a number of times as opportunities opened up.
-He graduated from Kankakee Valley H.S in 1981 and attended Purdue University on a full ride football scholarship where he stayed for two years before transferring to Indiana State University on a track & field scholarship.
+He graduated from Kankakee Valley High School in 1981, where he had competed in five different sports under eleven coaches.
+After graduating, he attended Purdue University on a full-ride football scholarship where he stayed for two years before transferring to Indiana State University on a track & field scholarship.
 He set the school records in the high jump 7' 13/4" and the 400IM hurdles.
 He also qualified and competed in the 1986 NCAA Track & Field Championships as well as the 1988 Olympic Track & Field Trials in the 400 IM hurdles.
-Leturgez's skills in both football and track led him to try out for bobsled in the fall of 1988, when he made the World Cup team and competed for the next ten years.
+Leturgez's skills in both football and track led him to try out for bobsled in the fall of 1988 when he made the World Cup team and competed for the next ten years.